This post may contain affiliate links. Please read my disclosure policy for more details.

 - Make sure the oven is hot before you put the pizza in.

-- Place the rack or your pizza stone in the bottom position to get as much radiant heat from the bottom as possible in order to get a crust and not soggy bottom.
+- Place the rack or your pizza stone in the bottom position to get as much radiant heat from the bottom as possible in order to get a crust and not soggy bottom. and if you don’t have a pizza stone, check my tips in the recipe card!

 - Last but not least, use good-quality ingredients and don’t forget a drizzle of extra virgin olive oil.